Why we did it

 In Australia, there is a huge, untapped opportunity in areas that are underexplored and unexplored, also known as 'greenfield' areas.
 This includes areas where resources may be buried deep in the ground—areas that span about 80% of Australia's landmass.
 The challenge is to see through the cover and map the structures and composition of the Earth, in the search for new mineral, energy and groundwater resources.

-The Exploring for the Future program is designed to address this challenge.
-Drawing together data, science and innovative techniques and technology, the program enables us to map undercover and underexplored areas.
-This in turn encourages new investment in ‘greenfield’ areas by providing security and certainty to our minerals, energy and agriculture sectors about the resource potential.
+The Exploring for the Future program was designed to address this challenge.
+Drawing together data, science and innovative techniques and technology, the program enabled us to map undercover and underexplored areas.
+This in turn encourages new investment in 'greenfield' areas by providing security and certainty to our minerals, energy and agriculture sectors about the resource potential.
 It also helps identify areas where new high-value agricultural industries could leverage groundwater resources in responsible and sustainable ways.
-We utilise the tools that ‘shine a light’ below the surface and deep into the Earth in innovative and unique ways to reveal new resource exploration and development opportunities.
+We utilise the tools that 'shine a light' below the surface and deep into the Earth in innovative and unique ways to reveal new resource exploration and development opportunities.